jungtaekkim/On-Uncertainty-Estimation-by-Tree-based-Surrogate-Models-in-SMO/README.md

 After setting up the environment, execute script files `*.sh`.

-If you have any questions, reach out to [Jungtaek Kim](https://jungtaek.github.io).
+If you have any questions, please reach out to [Jungtaek Kim](https://jungtaek.github.io).